For a home of your own: Use Pillar 3a for residential property

 Pledging Pillar 3a assets to increase debt capital

 With pledging, Pillar 3a capital is not paid out and is instead pledged to the bank for a mortgage.
 This pledging allows for additional debt capital.
 The bigger mortgage means more debit interest is incurred, which the debtor can deduct from taxes.

 With pledging, the Pillar 3a funds are not paid out directly and instead remain in the account or the safekeeping account.
 This means more capital is available in old age.
 The pledged retirement savings improve affordability for the borrower and are used as collateral for the lending bank.
 It is not touched unless the pledge is realized, in which case the bank can seize the funds from the pension provision.
 The realization of the pledge only takes effect if you are no longer able to make the interest payments on the mortgage.

 Weigh the risks of using Pillar 3a for residential property

-Benefits and risks play a key role when you make an advance withdrawal of or pledge Pillar 3a assets for residential property.
+Advantages and risks play an important role in both the advance withdrawal and the pledging of assets from Pillar 3a for residential property.

 Advance withdrawal of Pillar 3a capital

 Pledging Pillar 3a capital

 + Smaller mortgage interest burden

 + Interest continues to accrue on Pillar 3a capital